rgambord/c99-doc/doc/sections/17/1/index.rst

 -  When a fully expanded macro replacement list contains a function-like macro name as its last preprocessing token and the next preprocessing token from the source file is a (, and the fully expanded replacement of that macro ends with the name of the first macro and the next preprocessing token from the source file is again a (, whether that is considered a nested replacement (:ref:`6.10.3 <9899_6.10.3>`).
 -  The order in which # and ## operations are evaluated during macro substitution (:ref:`6.10.3.2 <9899_6.10.3.2>`, :ref:`6.10.3.3 <9899_6.10.3.3>`).
 -  Whether errno is a macro or an identifier with external linkage (:ref:`7.5 <9899_7.5>`).
--  The state of the floating-point status flags when execution passes from a part of the program translated with FENV_ACCESS ''off'' to a part translated with FENV_ACCESS ''on'' (:ref:`7.6.1 <9899_7.6.1>`).
+-  The state of the floating-point status flags when execution passes from a part of the program translated with FENV_ACCESS "off" to a part translated with FENV_ACCESS "on" (:ref:`7.6.1 <9899_7.6.1>`).
 -  The order in which feraiseexcept raises floating-point exceptions, except as stated in :ref:`F.7.6 <9899_F.7.6>` (:ref:`7.6.2.3 <9899_7.6.2.3>`).
 -  Whether math_errhandling is a macro or an identifier with external linkage (:ref:`7.12 <9899_7.12>`).
 -  The results of the frexp functions when the specified value is not a floating-point number (:ref:`7.12.6.4 <9899_7.12.6.4>`).